Code-Institute-Submissions/First-Milestone-Project-18/README.md

 6. In the bottom navigation links, hover over the social media icons and verify that the hover affects are working (i.e. the bacground color is changing to the icon color, and the icon color is changing to the background color)
 7. Hover over the links in the "Featured" and "News" section, and verify they are changing to blue
-8. In the top navigation bar:
+8. Do the following tests on the top navigation bar:
-8.  (a) Click on "Home" and verify that it stays on the Home page
+9.  - Click on "Home" and verify that it stays on the Home page
-8.  (b) Click on "The Band" and verify that it jumps to the section of screen where the Band details are displayed
+10. - Click on "The Band" and verify that it jumps to the section of screen where the Band details are displayed
-8.  (c) Click on "Tours" and verify that it goes to the Tours page.
+11. - Click on "Tours" and verify that it goes to the Tours page.
 Browse back to the Home page
-8.  (d) Click on "Music" and verify that it goes to the Music page.
+12. - Click on "Music" and verify that it goes to the Music page.
 Browse back to the Home page
-8.  (e) Click on "Gallery" and verify that it goes to the Gallery page.
+13. - Click on "Gallery" and verify that it goes to the Gallery page.
 Browse back to the Home page
-8.  (f) Click on "Contact" and verify that it goes to the Contact page.
+14. - Click on "Contact" and verify that it goes to the Contact page.
 Browse back to the Home page
-8.  (g) Click on "Shop" and verify that it opens a new tab to the website https://shop.celticcollections.com/collections/the-high-kings-all.
+15. - Click on "Shop" and verify that it opens a new tab to the website https://shop.celticcollections.com/collections/the-high-kings-all.
 Return to the Home page
-8.  (f) Click on the "facebook" icon and verify that it opens a new tab to the website https://www.facebook.com/thehighkings.
+16. - Click on the "facebook" icon and verify that it opens a new tab to the website https://www.facebook.com/thehighkings.
 Return to the Home page
-8.  (g) Click on the "twitter" icon and verify that it opens a new tab to the website https://twitter.com/.
+17. - Click on the "twitter" icon and verify that it opens a new tab to the website https://twitter.com/.
 Return to the Home page
-8.  (h) Click on the "instagram" icon and verify that it opens a new tab to the website https://www.instagram.com/thehighkingsofficial/.
+18. - Click on the "instagram" icon and verify that it opens a new tab to the website https://www.instagram.com/thehighkingsofficial/.
 Return to the Home page
-8.  (h) Click on the "youtube" icon and verify that it opens a new tab to the website https://www.youtube.com/user/TheHighKingsOfficial.
+19. - Click on the "youtube" icon and verify that it opens a new tab to the website https://www.youtube.com/user/TheHighKingsOfficial.
 Return to the Home page
-9. Under the "Featured" section:
+20. Do the following tests on the "Featured" section:
-9.  (a) Click on the "Listen to Playlists" links and verify that they are going to the section of the Music page where the Playlists are.
+21. - Click on the "Listen to Playlists" links and verify that they are going to the section of the Music page where the Playlists are.
 Browse back to the Home page
-9.  (b) Click on the "Watch Recent Concerts" link and verify that it is going to the section of the Music page where the Concert videos are.
+22. - Click on the "Watch Recent Concerts" link and verify that it is going to the section of the Music page where the Concert videos are.
 Browse back to the Home page
-10. Under the "News" section:
+23. Do the following tests on the "News" section:
-10.  (a) Click on the "New Tour Dates Anounced.
+24. - Click on the "New Tour Dates Anounced.
 Tickets on sale now!" link and verify that it is going to the Tours page.
 Browse back to  the Home page
-10.  (b) Click on the "New Spotify playlist featuring (etc)" link and verify that it is opening a new tab to the website https://www.thehighkings.com/news/the-high-kings-sing-some-of-ireland-s-favourite-folk-songs-/.
+25. - Click on the "New Spotify playlist featuring (etc)" link and verify that it is opening a new tab to the website https://www.thehighkings.com/news/the-high-kings-sing-some-of-ireland-s-favourite-folk-songs-/.
 Return to the Home page
-10.  (c) Click on the "Read More . . ." link and verify that it is opening a new tab to the website https://www.thehighkings.com/news/the-high-kings-sing-some-of-ireland-s-favourite-folk-songs-/.
+26. - Click on the "Read More . . ." link and verify that it is opening a new tab to the website https://www.thehighkings.com/news/the-high-kings-sing-some-of-ireland-s-favourite-folk-songs-/.
 Return to the Home page
-11. In the bottom navigation links:
+27. - In the bottom navigation links:
-11.  (a) Click on "Home" and verify that it stays on the Home page
+28. - Click on "Home" and verify that it stays on the Home page
-11.  (b) Click on "Tours" and verify that it goes to the Tours page.
+29. - Click on "Tours" and verify that it goes to the Tours page.
 Browse back to the Home page
-11.  (c) Click on "Shop" and verify that it opens a new tab to the website https://shop.celticcollections.com/collections/the-high-kings-all.
+30. - Click on "Shop" and verify that it opens a new tab to the website https://shop.celticcollections.com/collections/the-high-kings-all.
 Return to the Home page
-11.  (d) Click on "Music" and verify that it goes to the Music page.
+31. - Click on "Music" and verify that it goes to the Music page.
 Browse back to the Home page
-11.  (e) Click "Playlists" and verify that it goes to the section of the Music page where the Playlists are.
+32. - Click "Playlists" and verify that it goes to the section of the Music page where the Playlists are.
 Browse back to the Home page
-11.  (f) Click on "Gallery" and verify that it goes to the Gallery page.
+33. - Click on "Gallery" and verify that it goes to the Gallery page.
 Browse back to the Home page
-11.  (g) Click on "Contact Us" and verify that it goes to the Contact page.
+34. - Click on "Contact Us" and verify that it goes to the Contact page.
 Browse back to the Home page
-11.  (h) Click on the "facebook" icon and verify that it opens a new tab to the website https://www.facebook.com/thehighkings.
+35. - Click on the "facebook" icon and verify that it opens a new tab to the website https://www.facebook.com/thehighkings.
 Return to the Home page
-11.  (i) Click on the "twitter" icon and verify that it opens a new tab to the website https://twitter.com/.
+36. - Click on the "twitter" icon and verify that it opens a new tab to the website https://twitter.com/.
 Return to the Home page
-11.  (j) Click on the "instagram" icon and verify that it opens a new tab to the website https://www.instagram.com/thehighkingsofficial/.
+37. - Click on the "instagram" icon and verify that it opens a new tab to the website https://www.instagram.com/thehighkingsofficial/.
 Return to the Home page
-11.  (k) Click on the "youtube" icon and verify that it opens a new tab to the website https://www.youtube.com/user/TheHighKingsOfficial.
+38. - Click on the "youtube" icon and verify that it opens a new tab to the website https://www.youtube.com/user/TheHighKingsOfficial.
 Return to the Home page